 Make your questions to the point and try to incorporate mobile features:

 Make it shareable (a perfect way to grow your army of brand ambassadors)

 Like every other form of communication you send out, your surveys are best styled to perfectly match the overall look of your brand.

-In the Survey Anyplace-tool for example, we’ve got this smart, little feature that helps you set the right colors for your lay out.
-All you need is upload your company logo and our feature grabs the colors connected to your branding.
+In the Survey Anyplace-tool for example, we’ve got this smart, little feature that helps you set the right colors for your layout.
+All you need is to upload your company logo and our feature grabs the colors connected to your branding.

 We already know we shouldn’t underestimate the power of design.
 So why would we forget about that information when it comes to creating surveys?
 Just let your brand be its own pretty self.

 4. It’s always a two-way street

 Talk to your respondents, let them know what they’re helping with.
 And leave room for an opinion so they can express what they really feel like.